 - supporting elements to ensure the quality, consistency and safety of recycled organics products for use on agricultural soils. $10 million will be used by the government to:

 - reduce contamination through education initiatives

 - encourage the uptake while increasing knowledge and awareness of compost benefits

 - update the Australia’s compost standards (AS4454-2012 Compost, Mulches and Soil Conditioners) to ensure compost products are top-grade, safe, consistent, and can be used in a range of agricultural settings, and

 - update government procurement guidelines to stimulate market for high quality compost.

 How can industry access funding?

 Jurisdictions must partner with industry organisations to apply.
-Councils are considered to be industry for the purposes for the funding.
+Councils and water corporations are considered to be industry for the purposes for the funding.